lando/lando/docs/contrib/vision.md

 ### 10. Fun

-You are working on a project named after a Star Wars character!
+You are working on a project named after a fucking Star Wars character!
 Try to keep code comments, docs and other things fun!

 ## Audience